The BankTrack Human Rights Benchmark

 BankTrack's Human Rights Benchmark assesses commercial banks on the extent to which they are implementing the UN Guiding Principles on Business and Human Rights, as part of our campaign to ensure banks fully meet the responsibility to respect human rights.

-This page presents the results of our 2022 Global Human Rights Benchmark alongside Regional Benchmarks for Asia and Africa and the previous 2019 global benchmark.
+This page presents the results of our Global and Regional Human Rights Benchmark reports in order of publication.

 Jump to: